Baked Chicken Leg Quarters

 Instructions

 • Line a baking sheet with parchment paper and place the chicken on it.
-Pour the spices over the chicken and spread it well from all sides.
+Pour the spices over the chicken and rub them into the chicken, ensuring all surfaces are covered.

-• Bake for 40 minutes or until the chicken reaches an internal temperature of 165F.
+• Bake for 40 minutes or until the chicken reaches an internal temperature of 175°F. Let the chicken rest for 10 minutes before serving.

 Notes